evyatark/Customs_Book/AccessDB/documentation.md

 	at java.base/java.lang.StringBuilder.append(StringBuilder.java:174)
 ```
 it means that the memory allocated for the JVM is not enough.
 This is most probably because the accdb file is too big.
 You can allocate more memory by adding `-Xmx30g` to the command line (change 30g to whatever number suitable.
 The `g` denotes GigaBytes).

+## Current restrictions
+1. the code currently ignores columns with RTF (coulmn name ends with RTF) because it seems the Hebrew is not rendered correctly in the import file.
+2. the code currently does not copy full content to the tables ComputationMethodData (only first 1M rows), TariffDetailsHistory_777 (only first 100K rows).
+3. requires `-Xmx28g`, but without converting to String we only need `-Xmx6g`!

 ## To Do
 1. change code to create a separate SQL file for each table.
 Currently, some tables are still too big to handle properly.